Clan Rattray: 15th and 16th centuries

 In 1463 Sir Silvester Rattray of Rattray was an ambassador to England and inherited from his mother large estates around Fortingall in Atholl.
 This caused the powerful Stewart Earl of Atholl to be jealous.
 Silvester Rattray was succeeded by his son, John, who had been knighted in 1488 by James IV of Scotland.
 His eldest son died serving in the Netherlands as a professional soldier but he left another two sons and two daughters.
 The eldest of the two daughters was Grizel who had married John Stewart, Earl of Atholl and the earl promptly claimed half of the barony of Rattray in her right.
-The earl also induced his wife's sister, Elizabeth, to try and obtain her share of the Rattray barony.
+The earl also induced his wife's sister, Elizabeth, to try to obtain her share of the Rattray barony.
 Sir John Rattray's second son, Patrick Rattray, was driven from Rattray Castle in 1516 by the Earl of Atholl and was forced to take refuge in Nether Kinballoch where he built a new house at Craighall.
 However the Stewart Earl of Atholl murdered him in 1533.

 The third son of Sir John Rattray was another Silvester Rattray who succeeded his murdered brother.
 Due to the Earl of Atholl's continuing threats he petitioned to the king for dispensation to be legally recognised in the courts in Dundee instead of Perth where the Earl of Atholl had great influence and Silvester considered the visit too dangerous.

 Silvester Rattray was succeeded by his son, David Rattray of Craighall, who had three sons.
 The second son was another Silvester Rattray who was Reverend of Persie and became the first minister of Rattray after the Scottish Reformation.
 The eldest son, George, was murdered in 1592 and so Silvester, the younger son, succeeded to the title.